Maybe you suspected something wasn’t quite right. Or maybe it was a total shock.

 It’s also important to acknowledge capacity issues for remaining staff during the transition period, but emphasise that this won’t be forever.
 In fact, this can also be an opportunity for other staff to develop and grow into new areas – for example, you can ask staff if there’s an area of the departing person’s role that they’d like to learn more about, and ensure this knowledge transfer happens before they leave.

 Finally, consider doing an exit interview with the departing employee.
-Even if what they have to say is difficult to hear – or if you think their reasons for leaving are unfair or wrong – they may still have valuable insights into how to improve your organisation’s processes or culture that remaining staff might be much less willing to be honest about.
+Even if what they have to say is difficult to hear – or if you think their reasons for leaving are unfair or wrong – they may still have valuable insights into how to improve your organization’s processes or culture that remaining staff might be much less willing to be honest about.

 Bear in mind that you or the direct manager of the person leaving might not be the best person to conduct the exit interview.
 Perhaps someone neutral (e.g another Manager or HR representative) will put the interviewee at ease and provide you with more valuable information.